-Vodka is one of the numerous high demand products found in bars for its neutrality.
+Vodka is one of the numerous high demand products found in bars for its neutrality-it fits any liquor bottle display.
 Many popular bar drinks incorporate vodka to create delicious, alcoholic beverages.

 Cocktails can contain mixers that don’t always pair well with the alcohol, which is why vodka is closeby to any bartender.
 Mixers can easily mask the potency of vodka and create easy-to-drink cocktails.

 Though vodka is known to be the best alcohol for shots by many consumers, it works exceptionally well in cocktails.
 It is a must-have behind every bar and an ingredient found across the pages of the best cocktail recipe books.

 Popular vodka drinks are standard on regular and happy hour menus.
 Learn more about which ones are most common and which mixers distinguish them from other cocktails.

 Several of the most popular cocktails contain vodka.
 Its lack of flavor and odor allows numerous mixers and other types of alcohol to remain evident in drinks without disrupting their flavor and aroma profiles.

 It can feel quite overwhelming when you’re about to order a drink.
 Every bartender has vodka nearby, but there are so many options to choose from (find more inspiration in our bartender's guide book).
 So, we made it pretty easy by narrowing down a list of the ten best vodka cocktails you can order at the bar.